okta/okta-mobile-swift/README.md

 #### Configure your OIDC Settings

-Before authenticating your user, you need to create your `AuthorizationCodeFlow.Configuration`, using the settings defined in your application in the Okta Developer Console.
+Before authenticating your user, you need to create your client configuration using the settings defined in your application in the Okta Developer Console.
 The simplest approach is to use a `Okta.plist` configuration file to specify these settings.
 Ensure one is created with the following fields:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>